 Our world is filled with the expectations of one person (the customer) to another (the business).
 Everyone has expectations for everyone else.
 We’re human!
 The business owner writes an ad and hopes the customers come in to buy the product.
 But, the ad never meets the expectations.
 Why?
-Well, for one – the business owner will always ask that the ad do what it cannot do.
+Well, for one – the business owner will always ask that the ad do more than what it can do.

-“The man who stops advertising to save money is like the man who stops the clock to save time.”
+“The man who stops advertising to save money is like the man who stops the clock to save time.” ~Henry Ford

 Advertising is expensive but so is not advertising.
 Placing one of those little ads all grouped together in a magazine is a waste of money and if you would have invested that money in a great website over the past year more than likely, you would have had a much better return.
 Bad advertising is even worse.
 People today are sick to death of advertising as a whole and when it’s bad the damage is worse than not advertising at all.
 The small business owner should take a long hard look at their ads and how they’re written and what they say.
 Stop advertising a product and write the ad about a personal experience surrounding it.
 Kodak sells film but they advertise memories.
 If you’re going to advertise, get emotional about your products and sell that feeling.

 You also have to ask yourself why some businesses thrive with no advertising at all while other businesses struggle placing tons of ads everywhere.
 What’s up with that?
 The answer isn’t simple because it’s a combination of many things done very well by those businesses but I can promise you this – their spending advertising money on other things besides ads, you just don’t see it.
 They don’t need to run ads everywhere because they’re marketing on the Internet; they have a fresh new décor, new products, customer appreciation discounts, friendly staff, blog articles, strong warranties, surveys, free product demonstrations, Facebook promotions, etc., etc., etc. This business doesn’t need to advertise because the word of mouth is spreading from all the other powerful stuff they do.